AKoornneefFleming/geom99lab1/README.md

 In this repository you will need to create content in this repository from the following activities:

-- [x Google MyMaps Sharkspotters tutorial.
+- [x] Google MyMaps Sharkspotters tutorial.
 - [x] Maps - Simple HTML Map Example
 - [ ] Routes - Directions API - URL request JSON response
 - [ ] Modify Dynamic Map Clustering example to show Ontario Parks